 - MENTOR: The National Mentoring Partnership

-The national graduation rate is at an all-time high of 83.2% for the class of 2015.
+The national graduation rate has now hit an all-time high of 82.3 percent, up more than ten percentage points over the last dozen years.
 In spite of this progress, significant challenges remain.
-Serious graduation gaps persist between students of different races, ethnicities, income-levels and special needs.iii AT&T is proud to be a lead supporter of the Grad Nation Campaign and to work with many successful education organizations across the country, meeting the unique needs of students in their communities.
+Serious graduation gaps persist between students of different races, ethnicities, income-levels and special needs.1 AT&T Aspire is proud to be a lead supporter of the Grad Nation Campaign and to work with many successful education organizations across the country, meeting the unique needs of students in their communities.

 - In 2014, AT&T contributed nearly $12.5 million to 30 organizations that serve 28,000 high school students across the country to strengthen and expand their programs.
 These evidence-based programs help students graduate from high school prepared for college and a career.
+Through a competitive process, these school districts and non-profits were selected from more than 1,100 applicants nationwide.
 Each of the winning programs delivered a quantitative impact and featured proven methods of helping students succeed in academics and careers, such as providing integrated services, mentoring or focusing on college or career preparation.
-While the results continue to grow, data from 2014 awardees show positive outcomes.
-Aspire students had higher attendance in grades 9-12.
-And they were more likely to graduate in grades 10-12, than their peers.
-For Aspire students moving or staying on track to graduate, the overall, life-long return on investment is estimated to fall between $268 and $857 million more than those that did not graduate high school.iv

 To learn more about our AT&T Aspire initiative, visit www.att.com/aspire.